15+ Creative Ways to Use Beeswax (& Benefits)

 3. DIY Lip Balms

-5. Beeswax Candles
+4. Beeswax Candles

 I ditched the scented candles and air fresheners years ago.
-We only use beeswax candles in our home and they are easy and fun to make yourself.
-They also make great homemade gifts for the important people in your life.
-Try this tutorial to make your own!
+Most candles use soy or paraffin wax and pollute the air.
+We only use beeswax candles in our home now.
+Plus they’re easy and fun to make yourself.
+They also make great homemade Christmas or birthday gifts.

-6. Homemade Soaps
+5. Homemade Soaps

 Beeswax is often added to soap recipes to make the finished soap harder and last longer.
 It should only account for up to 2% of your soap recipe.
-Add any more than that and your soap will begin to lose lather.
-Try this spiced essential oil soap.
-My husband loves it!
+Any more than that and your soap will begin to lose lather.

-7. Baby Products
+6. Baby Products

-Most babies will have a diaper rash at some point.
-I make an effort to only use natural skin care products, but with the new sensitive skin of a baby, I take extra care to make sure all ingredients are natural and safe.
-I use beeswax in diaper rash cream as a thickener and because it provides a protective barrier for the skin while helping the other beneficial ingredients stay on the skin so they can have a greater effect on clearing up the rash.
+I use beeswax in diaper rash cream as a thickener.
+The wax provides a protective skin barrier while helping the other beneficial ingredients stay on the skin.
+This way they can have a greater effect on clearing up the rash.

-8. Soothe Cracked Heels
+7. Soothe Cracked Heels

-9. On Cracked Hands
+8. On Cracked Hands

 I really believe that almost everything we need to remedy minor ailments can be found in nature.
 Beeswax is a great remedy for cracked hands from gardening or outdoor work.
 It also creates a protective barrier to help avoid future damage.

-11. Cold and Flu Relief
+10. Cold and Flu Relief

 Frequent nose blowing during illness can wreak havoc on the tender skin around your nose.
-This sore nose soothing balm recipe combines herb-infused oil with beeswax and shea butter for a healing, nourishing balm.
+This sore nose soothing balm recipe combines herb-infused oil with beeswax and shea butter for a nourishing balm.

 Where to Buy Beeswax